The chip pan fire demonstration

 Initially, the oil is heated above the auto-ignition temperature – briefly smothering it may mean the fuel remains above this temperature and reignites.
 If the fire is given a short time without external heating it may cool to below the auto-ignition temperature but remain above the fire point, keeping the flame going.
 As the Bunsen is turned off as soon as the oil ignites, this is the most likely initial condition of the oil fire.

-In the past, the UK Fire and Rescue service advised tackling fat fires by soaking a tea towel under the tap, wringing it out and then placing it over the rim of the pan.
+In the past, UK fire and rescue services advised tackling fat fires by soaking a tea towel under the tap, wringing it out and then placing it over the rim of the pan.
 However, there is a significant risk of injury (fat fires are the biggest cause of accidental non-fatal casualties in dwelling fires).
 The current advice is to ‘get out, stay out, and call 999’.
 Do not tackle the fire.
-So while it is of educational value to show the effectiveness of smothering the fire in the demonstration, teachers should not teach students to do so in the event of a real fire.
+So while it is of educational value to show the effectiveness of smothering the fire in the demonstration, teachers should not tell students to do so in the event of a real fire.

 Safety and disposal